 When people in your team do something good then, it’s very important to recognize them for this.
 That said, it’s important that recognition is earned and not just given away, otherwise it will lose it’s value.
 Giving recognition costs very little and brings great benefits so it’s a great leadership tool.
 Like all tools though, it needs to be used well to be effective.

-Adair’s list is simple but helpful.
+Adair’s 8 Basic Rules of Motivation is simple but helpful.
 It pulls from many different streams of motivation and behavior theory and provides a sensible an actionable set of guidelines for leaders.
 While it’s not nearly as in depth as many models, it’s a simple and useful point of reference that is easy to follow.

 Our Podcast is a great way to learn more about hundreds of fascinating topics from around the world of work.